sisoma2/sisoma2.github.io/_posts/2020-08-25-googlectf-Android.md

 invoke-static {v8, v9, v4, v5}, Lcom/google/ctf/sandbox/R;->ő(JJ)[J
 ```

-Analyzing the function `ő(JJ)` we see that this one is decompilable and it looks like some recursive Fibonacci calculation is taking place.
+Analyzing the function `ő(JJ)` we see that this function is decompilable and it's the [Extended Euclidean Algorithm](https://www.geeksforgeeks.org/euclidean-algorithms-basic-and-extended/) [1].

 ```java
 public static long[] m0(long a, long b) {